PISAresearch/pisa/dataregistry/EIP-Draft.md

  * **Store Data** A smart contract can store data using dataregsitry.setData(id, bytes), where *id* is an identifier for the record
  * **Fetch Data** Another smart contract can look up the data using dataregistry.fetchRecord(datashard, sc, id, index).

+To enforce temporary data persistence, there may be two or more DataShards.
+The DataRegistry will rotate which DataShard is used to store data based on a fixed interval (i.e. every week a new datashard is used).
+This lets us delete and re-create the DaaShard when it is selected to store new data.
+Thus it lets us guarantee that data will remain in the registry for a minimum period of time *INTERVAL* and eventually it will be discarded when the DataShard is reset.

-Under the hood, all data is stored as the mapping:
+Inside a DataShard, all data is stored based on the mapping:

+ * address[] -> uint[] -> bytes[]
-sc -> id[] -> bytes[]
+ * sc -> id[] -> data[]

-The smart contract *sc* that sends the data is responsible for selecting an identifier *id* for storing data.
-All new data is simply appended to the list *bytes[]*.
-We recommend all data is encoded (i.e. abi.encode)
+The smart contract *sc* that sends data to the DataRegistry is responsible for selecting an identifier *id*.
+For example, this is useful if a single smart contract manages hundreds of channels as each channel can have its own unique identifier.

+All new data for an *id* is simply appended to the list *bytes[]*.
+We recommend all data is encoded (i.e. abi.encode) to permit for a simple API.

-Given the smart contract address *sc* and an identifier *id*, any other smart contract on Ethereum can fetch records from the registry.
+Given the smart contract address *sc*, the datashard *datashard* and an identifier *id*, any other smart contract on Ethereum can fetch records from the registry.

-All data is guaranteed to remain in the registry for a minimum period of time *INTERVAL* and eventually it will be discarded.

 ## Specification